Spiritdude/OpenSCAD.jscad/README.md

 <img src="sshot.png">

 <h2>Purpose</h2>
-<b><a href="http://joostn.github.com/OpenJsCad/">OpenJsCad</a></b> is object oriented, and usually this imposes more verbosity of the source-code, whereas OpenSCAD has a simple syntax many developers are familiar with already, but unfortunately OpenJsCad introduced non-intuitive equivalents (essentially one has to memorize a new set of arguments), therefore a few brief wrapping functions (openscad.jscad) provide a much easier translation of existing .scad to .jscad files:
+<b><a href="http://joostn.github.com/OpenJsCad/">OpenJsCad</a></b> is object oriented, and usually this imposes more verbosity of the source-code, whereas <b>OpenSCAD</b> has a simple syntax many developers are familiar with already, but unfortunately <b>OpenJsCad</b> introduced non-intuitive equivalents (essentially one has to memorize a new set of arguments), therefore a few brief wrapping functions (<tt>openscad.jscad</tt>) provide a much easier translation of existing .scad to .jscad files:

 <h2>Example</h2>
 <table><tr><td valign=top>